grindsa/hockey_graphs/README.md

 In case you are missing a certain chart you would like to see let me know.
 Just create an [issue](https://github.com/grindsa/hockey_graphs/issues/new) or drop me an email to <grindelsack@gmail.com>.
 Suggestions and objective criticism those refer to this project are welcome at any time.

-If you are interested in raw but much more detailed statistics please visit [leaffan.net](https://www.leaffan.net/del/#!/home).
+If you are interested in raw (but much more detailed statistics) please visit [leaffan.net](https://www.leaffan.net/del/#!/home).
+I am sure you will find everything you'll need there.

 ## Disclaimer